EGR304-2025-F-102/EGR304-2025-F-102.github.io/docs/04-Product-Requirements.md

 - **Target User** People with the intention of caring for and nuturing plant life, and in need of a system that can reliably  distribute water to plant life.
 - **Target purchaser** Target purchasers include people who want an irrigation system with the ability to keep track and account for all variables, such as tracking ph levels, and filtering solvents.
 - **Customer service** Prefers easy-to-repair and easy to understand watering system.
 Easy to answer questions about ph sensor and filter.
 - **Marketing & Sales division** Looks for selling points around system functions such as ph level sensor and and solvent filter.
 - **Retailers** Prefer products that can be easily stored and keep tracked of.
 Irrigation system can be store in one container for one product.

 ## Use Cases <!-- jacob and terry -->

 **User Story #1: Mario**
 Mario has never owned more than one plant at a time in his life.
-However, now that his new appartment comes with lots of potted plants on the balconey he needs to keep them alive so he is not charged an extra fee by the owner.
+However, now that his new apartment comes with lots of potted plants on the balcony he needs to keep them alive so he is not charged an extra fee by the owner.
 Mario is really busy between homework and job work so he does not have the time nor does he always remember his plants exist.
 With this new irrigation system Mario no longer needs to water every single plant regularly, instead he just needs to keep the water source full and let the irrigation system do the work.

 Mario no longer has to worry about dying plants and getting charged extra from the landowner.
 He even uses water with proper ph levels, which he can now figure out from the sensor that is included in the system.
 His landowner is even impressed by how healthy the plants are.
 <!-- done on this - Terry Williams-->
 <!--
 Jenna is a 33-year-old executive who regularly visits a bar for lunch to blow off some steam.
 The bar is often loud with people, but it is paramount that she can hold business conversations over the phone there.
 Then again, she does not want to miss out on the atmosphere and be able to hear the waiters as well.
 Her new Apple wireless earphones allow her to switch instantly between a mode where she can fully focus on the phone conversation and a mode where the phone call and environmental sound are seamlessly combined.
 They also allow her to rapidly adjust the volume on the earbuds themselves without having to take out her phone.